anna-filou/anna-filou.github.io/now.md

 - 🇯🇵💬 Learning Japanese by studying grammar 📕 and playing Japanese video games 🎮
 - 🖍 Thinking about redesigning my website... slightly.
 To make it more straight-to-the point and easier to update.
 - 🦠 Projects are running slower because of the pandemic.
 That’s a good opportunity to learn more things! 🤓
-- 🏃🏻‍♀️Starting to get back into fitness and physical health.
+- 🏃🏻‍♀️ Starting to get back into fitness and physical health.

 ---